nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The `find` command allows the user to filter recipes by their properties: e.g. their name, tags, or ingredients.
+The following sequence diagram illustrates how the different components interact with each other in the execution of a `find tag italian indian` command.

 <img src="images/FindSequenceDiagram.png" width="1000" />